pomeloshark/pomeloshark.github.io/_pages/worldbuilding/5-technology.md

 How do you get a good night's sleep - on bare ground?
 A bed of leaves?
 A woven mat?
 A frame lifted off the ground?
 A hammock?
 Are the nights cold?
 Do you need a heat source or a way to keep heat in?

 ### Health

+What common health concerns does the environment present?
+Disease transmitted through insect bites?
+Wildfires?
+Poison ivy?
+What kind of topical treatments are used?
+What kind of oral treatments?
+Many diseases can be prevented through good hygiene; what kind of hygiene practices are employed?
+What kind of public sanitation practices?

 ---